skiptools/skipapp-scrumskipper/README.md

 as well as an Xcode project that builds and transpiles the project into a Kotlin Gradle project for Android using the Skip plugin.

-Building the module requires that Skip be installed using [Homebrew](https://brew.sh) with `brew install skiptools/skip/skip`.
+Building the module requires that Skip Lite be installed using [Homebrew](https://brew.sh) with `brew install skiptools/skip/skip`.

 This will also install the necessary transpiler prerequisites: